fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 ## Back To A Slot-Based Approach?

 A classic fixture of older APIs was the idea of declaring or having a "slot" for a resource in a shader or pipeline (or the abstract idea of a pipeline, in most cases).
 One would say "Hey, I'm going to use a texture at slot 0" or something, then bind data to that actual slot before drawing with it.
 The process I'm going to use here will be vaguely similar - we declare our slots through structures like a `VkDescriptorSetLayout`, which is attached to a `VkPipelineLayout` and used to build a pipeline.
-At this point, we've only declared what resources we're going to use and where they're going to be bound.
+At this point, we've only declared what type of resources we're going to use and where they're going to be bound.

-The interface for this can be really simple: all we need to construct this layout information is an integer index and a `VkDescriptorType` value.
+The interface for this is simple: all we need is an integer index and a `VkDescriptorType` value.
 Optionally, we can also pass a whole `VkDescriptorSetLayoutBindingValue`:

 {% highlight cpp %}
 void AddLayoutBinding(const size_t idx, const VkDescriptorType type);